UK Knife Crime Statistics — 50,000 Offences a Year

 Is knife crime increasing in the UK?

 Knife crime in England and Wales has generally trended upward since 2014, reaching record levels in recent years.
-After a brief fall during COVID-19 lockdowns in 2020/21, knife crime rose again to approximately 50,000 offences per year.
+After a brief fall during COVID-19 lockdowns in 2020/21, knife crime rose to over 53,000 offences per year at its peak (2024/25).
 The government has introduced Knife Crime Prevention Orders and Violence Reduction Units to address the trend.

 What is the punishment for carrying a knife in the UK?